 Diabetic macular edema is when there’s a build-up of fluid and swelling in the macula, which is the part of your retina used to see while reading, driving, and seeing faces.
 It damages your central vision and can lead to either partial vision loss or blindness.

-Sometimes called “the silent thief of sight” because it can begin with little to no pain or symptoms, glaucoma is a group of eye disease that damage the optic nerve.
+Sometimes called “the silent thief of sight” because it can begin with little to no pain or symptoms, glaucoma is a group of eye diseases that damage the optic nerve.
 People who have diabetes have an increased risk of developing glaucoma.

 How to Keep Your Eyes Healthy

 Keep your blood sugar under control through proper nutrition, regular exercise, and taking your prescribed medication.
 Watch your blood pressure and cholesterol levels, too, as elevated blood pressure and high cholesterol can damage the blood vessels in your eyes.